Huthwaite: Former CWS Hosiery factory

 This large factory occupied most of a rectangular site extending along North Street and High Street in Huthwaite.
 It was demolished with an outline planning consent for housing.

 When first built in 1907, it only extended along North Street, but was expanded in 1919 further down North Street.
 Various buildings had been added later, the most recent being the block along the north side of the site.
 In 1940, the British Royal Navy took over this 4-storey block to be the headquarters of their medical supply department for most of World War II.
 The architect of the 1907 building was Mr. F.E.
 Harris of Manchester and the contractor Mr. J. Dickinson of Derby.

 The factory was built by the Cooperative Wholesale Society (CWS) for the manufacture of hosiery.
 It was sometimes referred to as the Belmont Clothing Factory, but "Belmont" may have been a clothing brand name, rather than the name of the building.

 When first opened, it was expected to employ 400 people, but probably employed even more in its heyday.
 It was certainly the major employer of female labour in Huthwaite (New Hucknall Colliery being the major employee of males).

 At some point, the hosiery factory became part of the Coats Viyella company.
 Coats Viyella was once one of the UK's leading textile businesses with retail (Jaeger), thread (Coats) and manufacturing (CV Clothing) businesses.
 Quantum Clothing Group was created as a management buy-out from Coats Viyella in December 2000.
 All the business's UK operations including warehousing, design, development, commercial and finance operated from this site in Huthwaite, together with a small office in Ireland.
 In July 2012, the Quantum Clothing Group was acquired by Japanese conglomerate Itochu Corp.

 In April 2015, Ashfield District Council granted planning permission for the "demolition of the existing warehousing and factory complex".

 Governance

-Hucknall-under-Huthwaite was formerly a township in the parish of Sutton-in-Ashfield, in 1866 Huthwaite became a separate civil parish, from 1894 to 1907 Huthwaite was an urban district under the name "Hucknall under Huthwaite", in 1907 Huthwaite became an urban district under the name "Huthwaite", on 1 April 1935 the district was abolished and merged with Sutton in Ashfield, on 1 April 1935 the parish was abolished and merged with Sutton in Ashfield.
-In 1931 the parish had a population of 5092.
+Hucknall-under-Huthwaite was formerly a township in the parish of Sutton-in-Ashfield, in 1866 Huthwaite became a separate civil parish, from 1894 to 1907 Huthwaite was an urban district under the name "Hucknall under Huthwaite", in 1907 Huthwaite became an urban district under the name "Huthwaite", on 1 April 1935 the district and parish were abolished and merged with Sutton in Ashfield, In 1931 the parish had a population of 5092.